JRTaylord/robot-fsm-generator/code-to-fsm/README.md

 # Code to FSM Analyzer

-Analyze your codebase to automatically extract state machine patterns and generate Mermaid diagrams + XState code.
+Analyze your codebase to automatically extract state machine patterns and generate beautiful Mermaid diagrams.

 ## 🌟 Key Features

 - **Intelligent Code Analysis**: Uses Claude to understand state machine logic in any programming language
-- **Automatic Diagram Generation**: Creates beautiful Mermaid state diagrams
+- **Automatic Diagram Generation**: Creates beautiful Mermaid state diagrams with interactive HTML viewer
-- **XState Integration**: Optionally converts to executable XState machines
 - **Interactive Mode**: Chat with Claude about your state machine
 - **Multi-Language Support**: Works with Python, JavaScript, TypeScript, C++, Java, and more
+- **Auto-Open in Browser**: Generated diagrams open automatically with zoom and export features

 ## 🚀 Installation & Setup